dilaouid/FandomScraper-app/README.md

 Once running, the application allows you to:

-- **Browse Wikis:** View a dynamic list of all supported fandom wikis.
+- **Browse wikis:** View a dynamic list of all supported fandom wikis.
-- **See Character Counts:** For any selected wiki, see the number of characters available per language.
+- **See character counts:** For any selected wiki, see the number of characters available per language.
-- **Explore Character Details:** Click on a character to view detailed information.
+- **Explore character details:** Click on a character to view detailed information.
 Use the toggle option to control how much data is displayed.

 Additionally, an integrated debug mode on the client side gives you insight into how queries are constructed and executed using the FandomScraper library.